Sorry, you need to enable JavaScript to visit this website.

 With global coffee demand rising fast, we need to ensure that great tasting, sustainably grown coffee is available for generations to come.

-To address this challenge, Nestlé's plant scientists have made a major breakthrough by developing low carbon coffee – two new Robusta varieties with up to 50% higher yields per tree versus standard varieties.
+To address this challenge, Nestlé's plant scientists are working to breed coffee varieties with higher yields and a lower carbon footprint that are more resistant to disease and drought.
+We recently developed the higher yielding Star 4 arabica variety by using traditional breeding methods.
+The new variety is characterized by its larger bean size and coffee leaf rust resistance.
+We also developed two new Robusta varieties, Roubi 1 and Roubi 2, with potential yields up to 50% more than standard varieties.
 Because farmers can now grow more coffee using the same amount of land, fertilizer and energy, the result is an up to 30% reduction in the carbon footprint of green coffee beans.
 Since the green beans account for 40-80% of CO2 equivalent (CO2e) emissions per cup of coffee, the impact is massive.
-Let's take a closer look at how we developed these new varieties.

 Deep plant science expertise and large 'library' of coffee varieties

-To do so, we need to step inside Nestlé Research in Tours, France, the Nestlé R&D center responsible for all our plant science activities.
-Here, and on the company's experimental coffee farms, you'll find our comprehensive library of coffee varieties.
+To explore how we developed these new varieties, we need to step inside our R&D Department of Plant Sciences in Tours, France, which is part of the Nestlé Institute of Agricultural Sciences and is a pioneer hub for coffee and cocoa research.
+Here, and on the company's experimental coffee farms, you'll find our comprehensive greenhouses of coffee varieties.
 With climate change threatening many varieties, this collection helps to safeguard the coffee plant's full biodiversity.

 This biodiversity also allows us to identify traits such as higher bean yields and better drought and disease resistance, which are found individually across different trees, and then to breed new, improved coffee varieties that combine these benefits.
 To reach this stage we apply advanced sequencing techniques to characterize the genetic makeup of the trees, while also recording their 'phenotypical' or observable traits.